APrioriInvestments/typed_python/docs/introduction.md

 Using these pieces, you can take pretty much any python program, incrementally add type annotations to it, and end up with a program that has runtime type safety.

-The real power of `nativepython`, however, is that any python code operating on typed_python Class instances and datastructrures is inherently easier to reason about, because we can make strong assumptions about the kinds of values flowing through the program.
+The real power of `typed_python`, however, is that any python code operating on typed_python Class instances and datastructrures is inherently easier to reason about, because we can make strong assumptions about the kinds of values flowing through the program.

 This lets us generate efficient, compiled code, on a per-function basis.
-Simply stick the `nativepython.SpecializedEntrypoint` decorator around any function that uses `typed_python` primitives to get a fast version of it:
+Simply stick the `typed_python.Entrypoint` decorator around any function that uses `typed_python` primitives to get a fast version of it:

 ```
-@SpecializedEntrypoint
+@Entrypoint
 def sum(someList, zero):
     for x in someList:
         zero += x